ShadowDoggo/sfdl_files/SFDL/Troubleshooting.md

 This is a very rare error that occurs if something went really wrong.
 It can be caused by a corrupted executable, weird permission issues, a broken VC++ instalation and other issues with your system.
 Try deleting the app's executable and running the updater again.

-If the message says anything about "readconfig", delete the app's config file (sfdl/Config/config.cfg).
+If the message says anything about "readconfig", delete the app's config file (sfdl/config.cfg).

 Example (from beta version 1.0):

 ![](https://media.discordapp.net/attachments/597729491615350797/1042163177414197358/image.png)

+### Splatoon save or memory searcher file got wiped:

+The app automatically backs up your save and memory searcher files if you have the option enabled.
+To restore the save, right click on Splatoon > Save directory > user > ID > delete the old save > copy the save.dat.bak from the sfdl folder > remove the .bak extension.
+To restore the memory searcher file, remove the old .ini file from the memorySearcher folder > copy the .ini.bak file from the sfdl folder to the memorySearcher folder > remove the .bak extension.

 ##